 There were two sets of deities.
 A brother-sister duo called Kallurti and Kalkuda, and male siblings – the boar faced Panjurli and the fearsome Guliga – said to be endowed with enormous powers to facilitate one’s connection with the supreme being, to grant wishes and to solve problems.
 But they weren’t always benign.
-Woe betide anyone who incurred their wrath…..retribution could be swift and devastating, usually administered with fire or pestilence!
+Woe betide anyone who incurred their wrath…retribution could be swift and devastating, usually administered with fire or pestilence.
 Mom once jokingly attributed an electrical short circuit in my house (in Chennai, several hundred kilometers away!) to the fact that I didn’t believe anymore!
-The fear was an efficient tool to curb petty crimes though, and all it took was for the accused to be brought to the shrine for a quick unburdening!
+The fear was an efficient tool to curb petty crimes obviously, all it took was for the accused to be brought to the shrine for a quick unburdening.

-After mom’s passing, my two sisters and I decided to hand over the running of the shrines to a committee representing the local community, and divest the land surrounding it.
-Our ever considerate parent, in anticipation of our disinterest, had already moved the shrines to a corner of the property, with access directly from the main road.
+After mom’s passing, my two sisters and I decided to hand over the running of the shrines to a committee representing the local community and divest the land surrounding it.
+Our ever considerate parent, in anticipation of our disinterest, had already moved the shrines to a corner of the property with access directly from the main road.
 It has since taken on a life of its own.
 Its ‘parish’ has multiplied as evidenced by the impressive attendance at the annual festival.
-And the celebration is today, grander than the simple ritual I remember, and includes free food served to over a thousand devotees!
+The celebration is grander today than the simple ritual I remember and includes free food served to over a thousand devotees.